 Tensions have been particularly high at the border where a river separates Shenzhen from Hong Kong.

 In recent weeks, Chinese immigration authorities have demanded that travelers unlock their smartphones to show their message records and photo albums for inspection.
 Foreign journalists also have come under heightened scrutiny.

-The Vienna Convention governs diplomatic relations between states.
+Correction: The Vienna Convention governs diplomatic relations between states.
 An earlier version of this article incorrectly referred to the Geneva Conventions.